 Reporting Child Abuse - Alaska

-Alaska requires certain listed individuals (including health care providers, teachers and administrators, police officers, institutional administrative officers, day care or child care providers, paid employees of domestic violence intervention or prevention programs, paid employees of drug and/or alcohol treatment or rehabilitation programs, members of special teams that review deaths of children) that in the course of performing their jobs know or have reasonable cause to suspect a child is being abused or neglected to report the abuse to the Department of Health and Social Services.
-These same professionals in their private capacities, and any other person who knows or has reasonable cause to suspect child abuse or neglect may report the harm to the child to the Department of Health and Social Services.
+Alaska requires certain listed individuals (including health care providers, teachers and administrators, police officers, institutional administrative officers, day care or child care providers, paid employees of domestic violence intervention or prevention programs, paid employees of drug and/or alcohol treatment or rehabilitation programs, members of special teams that review deaths of children, and athletic coaches) who in the course of performing their jobs know or have reasonable cause to suspect a child is being abused or neglected to report the abuse to the Department of Health and Social Services.
+The law also provides that any other person who knows or has reasonable cause to suspect child abuse or neglect may report the harm to the child to the Department of Health and Social Services.
+All abuse or suspected abuse should be reported immediately.
+Volunteers who interact with children in a public or private school for more than four hours a week and suspect that a child has suffered harm as a result of child abuse or neglect shall immediately report the harm to the nearest office of the Department.
+There is no requirement for an athletic coach who is an unpaid volunteer to report child abuse.

-The statute defines child abuse as physical injury, neglect, mental injury, sexual abuse, sexual exploitation or other maltreatment of a child that harm the health or welfare of the child.
+The statute defines child abuse as physical injury, neglect, mental injury, sexual abuse, sexual exploitation or other maltreatment of a child that harms the health or welfare of the child.

 To access the entire child abuse reporting chapter of the official Alaska Code online, follow: